This post may contain affiliate links, please see my disclosure policy for details.

 Feed Chickens a Wide Variety of Foods in Moderation

-In moderation, most things won't hurt chickens - even those listed above.
+In moderation, most things won't hurt chickens - even those foods listed above.
 But there's sometimes a fine line between what will be beneficial and what won't, and what eventually will take it's toll on a body.

 Even our own daily vitamins that contain such beneficial nutrients and minerals would be toxic if we were to take enough of them in a short period of time.